How to sign up as an employer

 Keep us up to date with who you are as an employer

-We regularly contact you about the Clergy pension scheme.
+We regularly contact you about your pension scheme.
 We hold three types of contact details for you.
 It could be the same person for each contact, or a different person.
 The contact types are:

 - Policy contact – this is the person we should send important or confidential information and news to, such as: